thp42/PSFM/README.md

 ### Software Requirements

 #### **OS Requirements**
-This package is supported for Linux.
+This package should work for most operating systems, as it is a standalone python script.
 The package has been tested on the following systems:

   - Linux: Ubuntu 20.04